 The second idea we need to understand is that, in order to put pressure on our opponent and eventually win the game, we need to use our pieces.
 This is why in the opening we should try to get them out as quickly as possible and on the best squares available (central squares or on squares that attack central squares).

-Moving too many pawns, for example, would be a rookie mistake – pawns can’t win a game by themselves; they need to be supported by the rest of the pieces.
+Moving too many pawns, for example, would be a rookie mistake – pawns can’t win a game by themselves; the rest of the pieces need to support them.

 So, remember – in the opening you should develop your pieces quickly, towards the center of the board.

 3a.
 King Safety – Best Chess Opening Moves

 Another thing you must be aware of right from the opening is your king’s safety.
 The development has been successfully finished once you have managed to castle (either short or long – it’s up to you).

 One common mistake among beginners is to keep the king in the center for too long or start an attack by pushing the pawns while the king is still vulnerable.
 Such actions can end up badly (and if you’re playing an experienced player, they will), with the side starting them quickly getting mated.

 To sum up, the things you should try to do in the opening control of the center, develop your pieces as fast as possible, and then put your king into safety.
 After you do all this, you can start planning attacks against the enemy king.

 Now that you know what it is that you are trying to do in the opening, let’s see how exactly you are going to achieve it.
 There are many good first moves, but if you are a beginner you will probably want to start by pushing either the pawn in front of the king (1.e4) or the one in front of the queen (1.d4).
 Players consider these to be the top first moves for a number of reasons.

 3b.
 King Safety